Valparaiso Attorneys for Birth Injuries Resulting in Wrongful Death

 Wrongful Death Claims Resulting from Birth Injuries in Indiana

 Not all pregnancy complications or birth injuries are preventable or caused by a medical professional’s negligence.
 However, if the unthinkable happens, and a medical professional or facility is negligent, those individuals or organizations should be held accountable for their actions.

 Statute of Limitations for Wrongful Death Claims

 Under Ind.
-Code §34-23-1-1, a wrongful death claim must be filed by the decedent’s personal representative within two years of the accident.
+Code §34-23-1-1, the decedent’s representative must file a wrongful death claim within two years of the accident.
 A personal representative will generally be one of the child’s parents, the parents jointly, or someone appointed by the court.

 While you have two years to file a wrongful death claim, you should contact an experienced attorney from Custy Law Firm | Accident & Injury Lawyers as soon as possible after the injuries occur.
 The sooner the evidence is reviewed and a case is filed, the better chance there will be for compensation.
 The longer you wait to file a claim, the harder it is to verify the facts of the situation, and evidence may become damaged or lost.